riinuots/advent2019/README.md

 ```
 `distances()` is the only real workhorse here, other lines are just read and convert the input to a graph object.
 I used `distances()` for Part II too (`v = YOU_orbits, to = SAN_orbits`).

+# Day 5

+Skipped this at first, now completed after doing Day 6 first.

+Didn't learn anything other than that indexing from 0 is a pain :D #datascience

 # Day 4